getItemFromBlock/Create-Tweaked-Controllers/README.md

 <img src="src/main/resources/logo.png" width="" height="100">

-A [Create](https://github.com/Creators-of-Create/Create) mod addon that let you control your contraptions using a gamepad instead of your keyboard !
+A [Create](https://github.com/Creators-of-Create/Create) mod addon that let you control your contraptions using an advanced controller, that you can use with your mouse, keyboard or even your gamepad !

 CurseForge link [here](https://www.curseforge.com/minecraft/mc-mods/create-tweaked-controllers)